Nevada Contractor License Guide

 Each contractor's license issued in the State of Nevada requires a Nevada contractor license bond.
 The amount of the license bond will be indicated on your Application approval letter.

 The amount of the bond can vary $1,000 to $500,000, which is determined by The Nevada State Contractors Board based on:

 - Monetary limit granted

 - Your financial responsibility

 - Your character

 Once an application is approved, applicants will receive notification regarding the amount of bond required.
 A surety bond or a cash deposit will be required for that amount.
-Surety bonds must be executed on the form provided by the Board.
+Nevada surety bonds must be executed on the form provided by the Board.